dtgeoeu-wp6-tsunamis/dt-geo-wp6-docs/docs/spack-and-compss/leonardo.md

 ```

 ## **3. Configure COMPSs for Leonardo**
 Now we need to tell COMPSs which submission scripts to use that are specific for Leonardo.
-This is defined by the two files g100.cfg and slurm.cfg, which we need to copy in the COMPSs folders of our Spack environment:
+This is defined by the two files leonardo.cfg and slurm.cfg, which we need to copy in the COMPSs folders of our Spack environment:
 ```
 cp leonardo/leonardo.cfg /<FULLPATH-TO-REPOSITORY-ROOT>/spack-compss/leonardo/spackenv/.spack-env/view/compss/Runtime/scripts/queues/supercomputers/default.cfg
 cp leonardo/slurm.cfg /<FULLPATH-TO-REPOSITORY-ROOT>/spack-compss/leonardo/spackenv/.spack-env/view/compss/Runtime/scripts/queues/queue_systems/